The University Approved Absence Office and Dean of Students office DO NOT issue University Approved Absences for final exams.

 Does the Class Attendance Policy apply to every class absence?

-No. The policy does not apply to every class absence, but only three specific categories of absences intended for use only in very limited circumstances as outlined below from the Class Attendance Policy:
+No. The policy does not apply to every class absence, but only three specific categories of absences intended for use only in very limited circumstances as outlined below from the Class Attendance Policy

 1. Authorized university activities

-3. Significant health conditions and/or personal family emergencies as approved by the Dean of Students, Gender Violence Service Coordinators, and/or the Equal Opportunity and Compliance Office.
+3. Significant health conditions and/or personal family emergencies as approved by the Dean of Students, Gender Violence Service Coordinators, and/or the Equal Opportunity and Compliance Office

 Do I need a University Approved Absence every time I miss a class?

-No. When a student has a University Approved Absence the instructor should not ask them for an official notice from the University Approve Absence Office.
-For example, if a student tells an instructor that they will be absent for religious observance, the instructor has the authority to work with them on an accommodation or academic adjustment for the absence without an official notice from the UAAO.
-It is not required for professors to receive a University Approved Absence notification to work with a student.
+No. It is not required for professors to receive a University Approved Absence notification before they approve an absence.
+You are encouraged to first communicate directly with professors to make up assignments before you approach the UAAO.
+For example, if you tell an instructor that you will be absent for religious observance, your instructor has the authority to work with you on an accommodation or academic adjustment for the absence without an official notice from the UAAO.

 Who determines what an authorized university activity is?